 Úna has held senior management roles in policy, advocacy and research for organisations such as Christian Aid, The Open University and Universities Scotland.
 Her concern for the environment combined with a passion to understand how the economy shapes our lives led her to WEAll.
 She has project managed research projects, evaluations, policy consultations as well as international development projects, including health, education and sustainable livelihood projects in Africa.

-Sarah is a champion of inclusive models – employee ownership, co-operatives, social enterprise and B Corps – leading their promotion as director of Co-operative Development Scotland and through the work of the economic development agencies.
+Sarah is passionate about creating a progressive economy – one that delivers for people and planet.
+She previously led Co-operative Development Scotland, championing employee ownership and co-operatives.
+As a director at Scottish Enterprise she led the organisation’s support for social enterprise.
 Her professional background is in strategy, marketing and business development.
-In a non-executive capacity, she is a trustee of the Bank of Scotland Foundation, a member of the British Council’s Scotland Advisory Committee and a fellow of the Royal Society of Arts.
+In a non-executive capacity, she is also a trustee of the Bank of Scotland Foundation, a member of the British Council’s Scotland Advisory Committee and a fellow of the Royal Society of Arts.

 Jock’s work with WEAll is focused on building wellbeing economy leadership capacity in the business and finance sectors.
 He is the Director of The EC Partnership, that provides leadership and organisational development services in the UK and worldwide, in the private, public and not-for-profit sectors.
 He was formerly the founder and Director of YSC Scotland, the leadership and corporate psychology consultancy.
 He is a Warden of the Incorporation of Goldsmiths of the City of Edinburgh.
 From 2007-15 he was European Chair of Mercy Corps Europe, the global aid and development agency.
 He trained and worked in the NHS as a psychotherapist and clinical supervisor, and has held senior positions in strategy consultancy, TV production and investment banking.